JuliaDynamics/StreamSampling.jl/README.md

  91
 ```
 In some cases, one needs to control the updates the `ReservoirSample` will be subject to.
 In this case
-you can simply use the `update!` function to fit new values in the reservoir:
+you can simply use the `fit!` function to update the reservoir:

 ```julia
 julia> using StreamSampling